-- Assimilation means including people as members of an organization or other system and expecting them to adapt their appearance and behavior with the norms of the organization.
+- Assimilation: Including people as members of an organization or other system and expecting them to adapt their appearance and behavior with the norms of the organization.

-- Differentiation involves bringing people into the organization to match the demographic characteristics of clients and markets.
+- Differentiation: Bringing people into the organization to match the demographic characteristics of clients and markets.

-- Integration is including people in the work and life of the organization in a way that changes the work of the organization and how the organization does its work.
+- Integration: Including people in the work and life of the organization in a way that changes the work of the organization and how the organization does its work.

 Multiculturalism: Incorporating the multiple interests, contributions, and values of diverse groups of people in the cultures of pluralistic organizations, communities, and nations.

-Social Justice: The elimination of oppression and the creation and development of systems and cultures, which provide inclusion, equity, access, and opportunity for all people.
+Social Justice: The elimination of oppression, including the creation and development of systems and cultures that provide inclusion, equity, access, and opportunity for all people.

 Oppression: A system of inequality, privilege, and dominance based on skin color and other human physical, anatomical, and mental characteristics, language, dress, roles, emotionality, sexuality, and spirituality.